notifo-io/notifo/README.md

 ### Install it using the docker image

-docker images are available: https://hub.docker.com/r/squidex/notifo, you can try the [docker-compose](deployment/docker-compose/docker-compose.yml) file.
+docker images are available: https://hub.docker.com/r/squidex/notifo, you can try the [docker compose](deployment/docker compose/docker compose.yml) file.

 Read more about the installation in the [wiki](https://github.com/notifo-io/notifo/wiki/Installation).